A Stochastic Conservative Field Transfer Method for Black-box Multiscale and Multiphysics Coupling: Conservative Coupling without Discretization Information

-In this section, we consider the black-box coupling regime, in which the source discretization information is unavailable and the source field $f^s(x)$ is accessible only through pointwise evaluations.
-In this setting, the mass matrix in the Galerkin system Eq.~\eqref{eq:galerkin_system} is assembled deterministically on the target mesh, whereas the load vector entries in Eq.~\eqref{eq:load_vector} must be approximated.
+In this section, we consider the black-box coupling regime, in which the source discretization information is unavailable and the source field \(f^s(x)\) is accessible only through pointwise evaluations.
+In this setting, the mass matrix in the Galerkin system in Eq.~\eqref{eq:galerkin_system} is assembled deterministically on the target mesh, whereas the load-vector entries in Eq.~\eqref{eq:load_vector} must be approximated.

-Following the element-wise assembly described in Eq.~\eqref{eq:bk_elementwise_mi}, we approximate each target-element load integral by sampling within $t$ and assemble the load vector by summing the target-element contributions.
-Let $p_t(\mathbf x)$ be a probability density function on $t$ such that